 The only way to be sure of your product is to create it yourself.
 We source our beans from a reputable broker who is as passionate about quality of bean as quality of life for the coffee farmers.

 It's all about the beans...
-Coffee beans are an agricultural commodity dependant on many factors of nature, commerce, and politics.
-This is a list of coffees we often carry.
+Coffee beans are an agricultural commodity dependent on many factors including nature, commerce, and politics.
+What we have on offer changes regularly.
+This is a list of some of the coffees we often carry.
 Stop by our stores to see what is available today.

 Brazil, Fazenda Aurea Fazenda Aurea is a single estate located outside the city of Serra do Salitre.
 The estate has a unique milling structure—prepares both naturals and semi-washed coffees.
 The beans are dried on 2,500 square meters of suspended and covered patios.
 This coffee has a medium body and a bit of sweetness.